-A General Approach to Both Supply-Side and Demand-Side Disruptions
+A General Approach to Both Supply-Side and Demand-Side Disruptions swan events.

-Procurement and supply chain planning managers at all levels should consider disruptions up to and including black swan events.
 Conduct scenario mapping during the business as usual stage and think through both the response to a disruption and recovery options, not just reacting to the immediate disruption.